aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/panecollection/_index.md

 ```

-the first visible column of the right pane.
+Gets the first visible column of the right pane.

 **Returns:**
 int